 Below is my usual full-length report of the 2011 Comic-Con.
-To simply look at all the photos, you can go straight to Gallery 1 and Gallery 2.
+To simply view all the photos, visit the 2011 San Diego Comic-Con photogallery.
 Or feel free to simply scroll down through the photos included with this report and the ones included in my earlier pre-report.

 A large part of the credit goes to the hard work of the Comic-Con organizers and staff.
 There's always bound to be hiccups in a show of this size and complexity, but the staff and organizers have years of experience under their belt.
 They clearly make changes based on the previous year's experience and seem to have the ability to adjust on the fly to snafus that come up.
 They deserve credit for making the herculean logistical planning seem invisible and effortless.